WJWstat/StackOverflowNLP/README.md

 ### Application: Detecting Question Similarity

-Our application computes question similarity by using a weighted ensemble of wordnet synonym distance, word vector distance and word mover's distance.
+Our application computes question similarity by using a weighted ensemble of WordNet synonym distance, word vector distance and word mover's distance.

-We obtain stack exchange specific word vectors from https://github.com/taolei87/askubuntu, and further pruned it (to save memory) by only including word vectors for words in our corpus' vocabulary.
+We obtain Stack Exchange specific word vectors from [AskUbuntu](https://github.com/taolei87/askubuntu), and further prune it (to save memory) by only including word vectors for words in our corpus' vocabulary.

 Our application's source code is located in `application/application.py`.